-EGC Gender and Growth Gaps Research Featured in World Bank’s 2024 World Development Report
+New research from EGC's Gender and Growth Gaps project featured in the 2024 World Development Report

 New research from EGC's Gender and Growth Gaps project was featured in the World Bank’s 2024 World Development Report, released on August 2.